nao1215/sqly/website/content/reference.md

 rejected — the split is quote-, comment-, and trigger-aware, so a semicolon inside `'a;b'` or a `-- comment;` does not count as a second statement.

-`--sql-file` and a piped script run every statement.
+`--sql-file`, `--script-file`, and a piped script run every statement.
 How many of them may return rows depends on the output format, because only some formats can say where one result ends and the next begins: